hostettler/blog/_posts/2019-02-17-microservice-architecture-part-1.markdown

 - Some basic understanding of OS (including bash scripting) and networking (DNS, TCP, HTTP)
 - a great deal of patience and coffee

-## Getting everything to run
+## Getting the backend components to run
-First thing first, let's checkout the code and compile everything Let's clone the code from [GitHub](https://github.com/hostettler/microservices.git).
+First thing first, let's checkout the code and compile everything.
+Before you start complaining, yes this section is tedious but we have the environment set up before diving into the wonderful world of microservices.
+Let's clone the code from [GitHub](https://github.com/hostettler/microservices.git).

 {% highlight bash %}